 Our Law Enforcement Advocacy program works directly with the Indianapolis Metropolitan Police Department (IMPD) to follow up on high-risk situations identified through police reports.
-This program is designed to offer information, triage and crisis intervention services to survivors while making a connection to our larger continuum of care for those who want it.
-This support is available to survivors before, during and after they leave traumatic situation.
+This program is designed to offer information, triage and crisis intervention services for survivors while making a connection to our larger continuum of care for those who want it.
+This support is available to survivors before, during and after they leave a traumatic situation.

 NEW LIFE TRANSITIONAL HOUSING

-Our New Life Transitional Housing program provides a safe living environment within our main campus while also encouraging residents to be more independent and self-sufficient after leaving shelter.
-Eligible survivors sign a lease for up to 2 years and pay a portion of their rent while still having access to such as shelter dining services and an on-site advocate.
+Our New Life Transitional Housing program provides a safe living environment within our main campus while also encouraging residents to be more independent and self-sufficient after leaving our shelter.
+Eligible survivors sign a lease for up to 2 years and pay a portion of their rent while still having access to shelter dining services and an on-site advocate.

 PERMANENT SUPPORTIVE HOUSING

 Our Permanent Supportive Housing is located at 34th and Meridian in an apartment building owned by The Julian Center.
 There are various housing options available depending on survivor circumstances and an on-site advocate to help with on-going needs.
 This program is designed to provide long-term, stable and safe housing for survivors who qualify.